Create a REST API in PHP

 Step 4: Rewrite URLs with .htaccess

-Now that everything is ready to test our API, There is one last step to rewrite URLs with .htaccess for pretty URLs structure.
+Now that everything is ready to test our API, there is one last step to rewrite URLs with .htaccess for a pretty URL structure.

 RewriteEngine On